spyysalo/linnaeus-corpus-data/README.md

 This version is otherwise identical to the original 1.0 release but adds an open license (CC BY 4.0).

+The original release can found on sourceforge from https://sourceforge.net/projects/linnaeus/files/Corpora/ .

 ## ORIGINAL README.txt

 ```